telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 >
 > The `ClientTemplate` is used when the Grid is configured for [Ajax binding]({% slug ajaxbinding_grid_aspnetmvc %}).

-The example below demonstrates how to set the template column client template.
+The following example demonstrates how to set the template column client template.

 ###### Example